June-Skeeter/Module6_GEOS270/docs/Application_Part5.md

 Create a scatter plot, with the Mean NDVI value (Output from Method 1) on the X-axis and Green Vegetation Fraction (Normalized Output from Method 2) on the Y-axis.
 What is the R2 value?

 ### QA13
-The r2 score indicates Mean NDVI value is [Strong/Moderate/Weak] predictor of Green Vegetation Fraction.
+The r2 score indicates Mean NDVI value is [Strong/Moderate/Weak/Very Weak] predictor of Green Veg Area.

 ### WA3
 What does data normalization do?
 How does normalizing effect the relationship with income?
 Create a new chart with Green Vegetation Fraction on the X-axis and Income on the Y-axis to find out.
 How does this compare to when we were looking at the relationship between Total Green Vegetation Area and income?